-By protecting your income foundation with an annuity or annuities — and we include Social Security and/or a pension as non-commercial lifetime income annuities – you have established an income floor you cannot fall below for the remainder of your life.
-This floor is protected no matter what the economic circumstances.
-By creating this income floor, you allow for greater flexibility in retirement portfolio construction and greatly reduce the risk of loss presented by… [continued below video]
+By protecting your income foundation with an annuity or annuities — and including Social Security and/or a pension as non-commercial lifetime income annuities – you establish an income floor you’re not likely fall below for the remainder of your life.
+This floor has the probability of remaining protected regardless of economic circumstances.
+By creating this type of income floor, you allow for greater flexibility in retirement portfolio construction and greatly reduce the risk of loss presented by… [continued below video]

 [continued] …unfavorable market returns.
 The flexibility of taking additional withdrawals for non-essential needs when returns are good; and otherwise, forgoing or limiting withdrawals from assets creates a greater chance for your preferred lifestyle to be successful in retirement.